-Take topotecan only as directed by your doctor to benefit your condition as much as possible.
+Take topotecan only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 Swallow the capsule whole with water.
 Do not open, crush, break, or chew it.

 You may take topotecan with or without food.

 Be careful not to handle broken or leaking capsules.
 If you get the contents from the capsule on your skin, wash the area with soap and water and call your doctor right away.
 If the medicine gets into your eyes, rinse them immediately with gently flowing water for at least 15 minutes and call your doctor right away.